openfaas/docs/docs/tutorials/kubernetes-hpa.md

 ## 3. Wrapping up

-In this tutorial we disabled the auto-scaling built into OpenFaaS which uses Prometheus and Alertmanager, and added in Kubernetes' own HPAv2 mechanism, its metrics-server and another deployment of Prometheus.
+In this tutorial we disabled the auto-scaling built into OpenFaaS which uses Prometheus and Alertmanager, and added in Kubernetes' own HPAv2 mechanism and its metrics-server.

 ### Notes and caveats